mose247/Object_detection_in_urban_environments/README.md

 The dataset has already been exported using the [TFRecords format](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records) and stored in the public AWS S3 bucket `s3://cd2688-object-detection-tf2`.
 The images are saved with 640x640 resolution.

 ## Install & Run
-To setup the project create a new SageMaker notebook instance and clone in it the [Udacity's Object Detection in an Urban Environment repository](https://github.com/udacity/cd2688-object-detection-in-urban-environment-project).
+To setup the project create a new SageMaker notebook and clone in it the [Udacity's Object Detection in an Urban Environment repository](https://github.com/udacity/cd2688-object-detection-in-urban-environment-project).
+>> Note: while creating the notebook, make sure to attach the `AmazonS3FullAccess` and `AmazonEC2ContainerRegistryFullAccess` policies to its IAM Role in order to give your Sagemaker notebook access to S3 and ECR services.

 ## Methodology